Crossed Legs Meaning

 Standing With Crossed Legs

 The standing variations are similar to the sitting ones.
 We usually see one of two main versions.

-We'll take a look at crossed positions with:
+We'll take a look at the two crossed positions:

-- the weight on one leg and the other foot's toes on the ground.
+- Weight on one leg and the other foot's toes on the ground

 This version has the legs straight with one crossed over the other.
 The feet are touching or very close.
-This standing posture is most often seen from young teens and kids.
+This standing posture is most often seen in young teens and kids.

-It gives a person poor balance, and doesn't allow for quick movement.
+It gives a person poor balance and doesn't allow for quick movement.
 It also takes up less space than a regular stance.
-That's two more submissive features.
+Those are two more submissive features.

 This version has less self-contact, offers slightly better balance, and takes up a bit more space than the previous one.

 This position is interesting because it looks relaxed.
-However, it has the hallmarks of a comforting, submissive position, so the person assuming it probably isn't completely at ease.
+However, it has the hallmarks of a comforting, submissive position, so the person assuming it probably isn't entirely at ease.